 Introduction 1.
 Principles of Manual Muscle Testing 2.
 Relevance and Limitations of Manual Muscle Testing NEW!
 3. Testing the Muscles of the Neck 4.
 Testing the Muscles of the Trunk 5.
 Testing the Muscles of the Upper Extremity 6.
 Testing the Muscles of the Lower Extremity 7.
 Assessment of Muscles Innervated by Cranial Nerves 8.
 Alternatives to Manual Muscle Testing NEW!
 9. Testing Functional Abilities NEW!
 10. Case Studies NEW!
 11. Ready Reference Anatomy

-Helen Hislop, PhD, ScD, FAPTA, Professor Emerita, Department of Biokinesiology and Physical Therapy, University of Southern California, Los Angeles, CA, Dale Avers, PT, DPT, PhD, Director, Transitional DPT Program, Department of Physical Therapy Education, College of Health Professions, SUNY Upstate Medical University, Syracuse, NY and Marybeth Brown, PT, PhD, FACSM, FAPTA, Professor
+Helen Hislop, PhD, ScD, FAPTA, Professor Emerita, Department of Biokinesiology and Physical Therapy, University of Southern California, Los Angeles, CA, Dale Avers, PT, DPT, PhD, FAPTA, Professor, Department of Physical Therapy Education, College of Health Professions, SUNY Upstate Medical University, Syracuse, New York and Marybeth Brown, PT, PhD, FACSM, FAPTA, Professor

 Department of Physical Therapy